Families First Coronavirus Response Act (FFCRA): COVID-19 Paid Sick Leave and Expanded Family and Medical Leave Requirements

 Families First Coronavirus Response Act

 The Families First Coronavirus Response Act (H.R.
-6201 or FFCRA), signed into law on March 18, 2020, includes the Emergency Paid Sick Leave Act (EPSLA) and the Emergency Family and Medical Leave Expansion Act (EFMLEA).
-Both the EPSLA and EFMLEA take effect April 1, 2020, and apply to leave taken between April 1, 2020, and December 31, 2020.
-They do not apply retroactively.
+6201 or FFCRA) was enacted as a temporary response to the COVID-19 pandemic and included the Emergency Paid Sick Leave Act (EPSLA) and the Emergency Family and Medical Leave Expansion Act (EFMLEA).
+Both the EPSLA and EFMLEA took effect April 1, 2020, and applied to leave taken between April 1, 2020, and December 31, 2020.
+Congress declined to extend the FFCRA beyond December 30, 2020, in the Consolidated Appropriations Act, 2021 (H.R.
+133).
+However, the Appropriations Act permits employers to claim the tax credit if they voluntarily provide emergency paid sick leave and expanded family and medical leave from January 1 through March 31, 2021.